-- a. preparation of a full consolidated statement of cash flow; or - b. a mixed or single topic question requiring extracts from single entity or consolidated financial statements (including from statement of cash flows or preparation of a revised single entity statement of cash flows), and/or explanation of financial reporting treatment with supporting calculations and/or calculation of specified figures.
+- a. preparation of a full consolidated statement of cash flow; or - a mixed or single topic question requiring extracts from single entity or consolidated financial statements (including from statement of cash flows or preparation of a revised single entity statement of cash flows), and/or explanation of financial reporting treatment with supporting calculations and/ or calculation of specified figures.

-Concepts, ethics and IFRS® Standards will be tested in any of the questions.
+Concepts, ethics, sustainability and IFRS® Accounting Standards will be tested in any of the questions.